and……why is TUT so Important for Building Muscle?

 When training using TUT, you must pace your reps.

-Ideally, you should aim for about 10 to 12 reps within 40 seconds to a minute or even a bit longer.
-By the time you reach your last rep, you should be maxing out and not able to do another rep.
+Ideally, you should aim for around 10 to 12 reps within 40 seconds to a minute or even longer as you become stronger.
+By the time you reach your last rep, you should be maxing out and not able to do another rep with good form.

 There should be no pause and no lockout between your reps so to get out a full set you will find you’ll have to drop your weight back a bit.